 We are developing various antibodies and molecular probes available for diagnosis of infectious diseases on the clinical specimens obtained at cytology, biopsy, necropsy and autopsy.
-We are also performing various animal experiments to obtain positive controls for this analysis and to analyze theire pathogeneses.
-Virus infections of the central nervous system.
+We are also performing various animal experiments to obtain positive controls for this analysis and to analyze their pathogeneses.